Skip to content

 Conflict Resolution for LoadBalancerConfiguration

 It is possible for a LoadBalancerConfiguration to be attached to both a Gateway and its associated GatewayClass.
 In such scenarios, when identical fields are specified in both configurations, the LBC employs a merging algorithm to resolve conflicts.
 The precedence of values is determined by the mergingMode field, which is exclusively read from the GatewayClass's LoadBalancerConfiguration.
 If mergingMode is not explicitly set, the GatewayClass configuration implicitly takes higher precedence.
-For more info on mergingMode, refer this doc
+For more info on mergingMode, refer to the merging mode documentation.

 The following fields exhibit specific merge behaviors: